Azure/azure-service-operator/docs/hugo/content/introduction/upgrading.md

 ## Downgrading

 If you encounter an issue after an upgrade of ASO that can't be addressed by any other means, you may want to downgrade to the prior version.
-This isn't an officially supported scenario, but we'll try to provide some guidance here.
+This isn't an officially supported scenario, we recommend rolling forward to a newer version if at all possible, but we'll try to provide some guidance here.

 Summary: If the new version of ASO didn't change the stored version of your resource, then you should be able to downgrade without issue.
 If the new version of ASO did change the stored version of your resource, then you will need to manually fix things up.